I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtfreegpuvirtualaddress.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
 <p>The freed virtual address should not be accessed immediately after the call.
 If there are outstanding <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtmapgpuvirtualaddress.md">MapGpuVirtualAddress</a> and <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtupdategpuvirtualaddress.md">UpdateGpuVirtualAddress</a> operations, which reference the virtual address, they will be ignored after the virtual address is freed.
 A new virtual address range can be allocated in place of the freed one immediately after return from the function.</p>

-<p>The freed virtual address should not be accessed immediately after the call.
-If there are outstanding <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtmapgpuvirtualaddress.md">MapGpuVirtualAddress</a> and <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtupdategpuvirtualaddress.md">UpdateGpuVirtualAddress</a> operations, which reference the virtual address, they will be ignored after the virtual address is freed.
-A new virtual address range can be allocated in place of the freed one immediately after return from the function.</p>

 ## -requirements